terry27182/My-First-Repository/README.md

 Anyways, here's one of the first edits.

-This is an interesting hting
+This is an interesting thing